AT A GLANCE: MIF REMOTE RESIDENCIES

 Legendary Manchester-based performance artist David Hoyle came to prominence in the 1990s as the Divine David, a kind of anti-drag queen whose risky and risqué performances took swipes at both bourgeois Britain and the hedonistic gay scene, which he called ‘the biggest suicide cult in history.
 Following a couple of late-night Channel 4 shows and a cameo in Velvet Goldmine, Hoyle killed the Divine David off and retreated to Manchester.
 He returned to TV screens in 2005 in Chris Morris’s Nathan Barley, before returning to live performance, this time under his own name.

-For his MIF Remote Residency David will present a series of performative portraits of key personnel delivering news and information during COVID 19.
+For his MIF Remote Residency David is presenting a series of portraits of key personnel delivering news and information during COVID 19.